-Loss of consortium is a form of noneconomic damages (also called general damages), which refers to intangible damages that are difficult to calculate in monetary values.
-There's no clear rule for calculating noneconomic damages.
+Loss of consortium is a form of non-economic damages (a component of general damages), which refers to intangible damages that are difficult to calculate in monetary values.
+There's no clear rule for calculating non-economic damages.
 However, if the spouse of a car accident victim is claiming loss of consortium, the court will likely consider the following factors:

 - Whether the marriage involved a stable, loving relationship